About the Foundation

-The Foundation was reorganized in February 1981 and a voluntary Board of Directors formed with Mr. Don Chambers as President.
-The board engaged a consultant to guide the Foundation’s growth.
-At his recommendation, the board spent the first year “friend-raising” as a prerequisite to fund raising.
-Then, in May 1982, the Board adopted the Honors Forum Series as a special event fundraiser to subsidize Honors Scholarships
+Reorganized in 1981, a voluntary Board of Directors formed and spent the first year “friend-raising” as a prerequisite to fundraising.
+Then, in May 1982, they adopted the Honors Forum Series as a special event fundraiser to subsidize Honors Scholarships.

-In April, 2001 following Dr. Bennett’s retirement, Steve Schenk became the Foundation’s Chief Executive Officer.
-Previously, he was Vice President of College Relations and Development at North Idaho College in Coeur d’Alene.
-Early in 2002, under his leadership, the Foundation considered options for a new fundraising campaign.
-The Board ultimately determined to undertake a focused campaign to address the serious regional and statewide issue of low high school graduation and college attendance rates.
-Leaders from all segments of the community participated in a feasibility study to test the Foundation’s ability to fund the expansion of the Maricopa Community College District’s ACE (Achieving a College Education) program.
-At the time, ACE was offered at South Mountain and Glendale Community Colleges in partnership with 12 local high schools, enrolling approximately 600 students annually.
-That study completed in the Spring of 2003, followed by the silent phase of the fundraising campaign, which began in January 2004.
-It officially concluded early in 2008 with more than $8 million raised, with ACE programs in place at all 10 Maricopa Community Colleges in partnership with more than 70 area high schools, and with more than 2000 students enrolled annually.
+In 2001, Steve Schenk became the Foundation’s Chief Executive Officer.
+From 2004-2008 the Foundation conducted a focused campaign to address the serious regional and statewide issue of low high school graduation and college attendance rates.
+The campaign focused on the expansion of the Maricopa Community College District’s ACE (Achieving a College Education) program and raised more than $8 million which resulted in the expansion of the program to all 10 Maricopa Community Colleges in partnership with more than 70 area high schools, and with more than 2,000 students enrolled annually.